On Quantile Randomized Kaczmarz for Linear Systems with Time-Varying Noise and Corruption: Theoretical Results

+\begin{proof} We apply here a proof technique inspired by~\cite{Nee10:Randomized-Kaczmarz}.
 Consider two instances of the randomized Kaczmarz method producing iterates $\{\vx^{(k)}\}$ and $\{\hat{\vx}^{(k)}\}$.
-One sequence of iterates, $\{\vx^{(k)}\}$, is generated using the time varying system defined by $A$ and $\vb^{(k)} = \vb + \vn^{(k)}$, and the other, $\{\hat{\vx}^{(k)}\}$ using the unobserved noiseless system defined by $A$ and $\vb$, both with the same sequence of row selections $\{i_k\}$.
-As illustrated in the diagram in Figure~\ref{fig:kacz_diagram}, the Pythagorean theorem implies
+One sequence of iterates, $\{\vx^{(k)}\}$, is generated using the time varying inconsistent system defined by $A$ and $\vb^{(k)} = \vb + \vn^{(k)}$, and the other, $\{\hat{\vx}^{(k)}\}$ using the unobserved noiseless system defined by $A$ and $\vb$, both with the same sequence of row selections $\{i_k\}$.
+As illustrated in the diagram in Figure~\ref{fig:kacz_diagram}, the Pythagorean theorem and the fact that the randomized Kaczmarz method updates via orthogonal projection implies

 and

 We now observe that the quantity $\|\hat{\vx}^{(k+1)}-\vx^{(k+1)}\|$ represents the difference between a non-noisy and noisy iteration of Kaczmarz, where both use $\vx^{(k)}$ as the previous iterate.
 Then